Object and Shape Detection

 The spectrum of our customized measuring systems ranges from highly complex multispectral laser scanners to smartphones as measuring devices, which we equip with specially developed software for this purpose.

 When evaluating data, we take advantage of the opportunities offered by current groundbreaking developments in machine learning.
+With the help of specifically trained artificial neural networks, we are able to automatically identify a large number of object classes and object surfaces in measurement data.
 This enables us to extract maximum information from measurement data and to gain new information from existing measurement results.
-Our turnkey systems consist of high-precision measuring devices with downstream automated data evaluation.
+Our turnkey systems consist of high-precision measuring devices with downstream automated data analysis.

 • Development of tailor-made measuring systems